DucoVeenstra/udacity-reactnd-project-myreads/README.md

 # My Bookshelf
 "My Bookshelf" is a react application,for Udacity's React Nanodegree first project assignment, "MyReads".
 Users will be able to search books via the provided api of udacity.
-These books can be added to tree provided bookshelfs '', '' and ''.
-As extra feature I added the star rating of each book that are registered.
+These books can be added to three provided bookshelfs 'Currently Reading', 'Want to Read', 'Read' and 'None'.
+As extra feature I added the star-rating of each book that is registered.
 The second extra feature is a function to clear a bookshelf, in stead of delete each book from a shelf.

 ## Table of Contents